ClickCease

 About the “forward thinkers scholarship” by 2M7

-The ”Forward Thinkers” scholarship is an annual scholarship program, established by 2M7 Financial Solutions to recognize outstanding students who are pursuing or entering full-time studies in Business, Finance, or an equivalent program.
-The scholarship is awarded to students that encompass 2M7’s core values and demonstrate a genuine desire to make innovative stride that drive their industries forward.
-For those interested in applying for the 2023 scholarship, please follow 2M7 on Facebook for updates on next year’s scholarship.
+The ”Forward Thinkers Scholarship” by 2M7 is an annual scholarship program, established in 2022 by 2M7 Financial Solutions.
+It recognizes outstanding students who are pursuing or entering full-time studies in Business, Finance, or an equivalent program.
+For those interested in applying for the 2022 scholarship, please make sure to follow 2M7 on Facebook for further announcements.

 Read more